Rota Approvers (Sequence 50) are responsible for:

 - Doing both within an appropriate timeframe (we would suggest within 7 days of receipt).

-Unless you are also the trainee's Training Programme Director/Head of School (which would be rare), you are not required to assess the educational suitability of an activity.
-This will either have been done by the School already (and therefore is 'pre-approved' educationally, or what we call a Standard application), or the TPD/HoS will appear after you in the approval chain (usually at Sequence 35) to review the educational suitability of the application (what we call an Exception application).
+Unless you are also the doctor/dentist/learner's Training Programme Director/Head of School (which would be rare), you are not required to assess the educational suitability of an activity.
+This will either have been done by the School already (and therefore is 'pre-approved' educationally, or what we call a Standard application), or the TPD/HoS will appear after you in the approval chain (usually at Sequence 60) to review the educational suitability of the application (what we call an Exception application).